streams

 Directory | Explanation | Site Map | Monotheism

-To God, Through Messiah
+To God, Through Messiah:

-They approach God in the person of the Cohen Gadol, the Great or High Priest.
-Their first steps lead them to the altar of sacrifice outside the Tent of Meeting.
-Inside the first room of the Tent, their way is illuminated by the menorah, the seven-armed lampstand.
+Their first steps lead them to the altar of sacrifice outside the Mishkan.
+Inside the first room of the Tent of Meeting (the "Holy Place"), their way is illumined by the menorah, the seven-branch lampstand.
 On the right or north side is a table with twelve loaves of bread.
-In the middle of the end of the room, in front of the veil, is a small altar for burning incense.
+In the middle of the west end of the room, in front of the veil, is a small altar for burning incense.

 This Hebraic pattern of coming to God through the High Priest at the Mishkan is developed by the writers of the New Testament.

-Reference Text (Modified NASB)
+Reference Text (Hebraized NASB)

 Rom 1:8 I thank my God through Yeshua Messiah for you all.